 Usually abbreviated to mtDNA, mitochondrial dna testing, is becoming more mainstream but doesn't have quite the same clout in genealogical terms as Y-dna testing.
 Nonetheless, it is gaining in popularity, and can be used to clarify the genetic backgrounds of female ancestors.

 Mitochondrial dna is passed from a woman to her children.
 Unlike Y-dna, which examines the y-chromosone and is passed only from male to male, mtDNA is passed to daughters and sons.
 So a mitochondrial dna test can be taken by both men and women.
 It is important to remember, however, that while men have mtDNA, they cannot pass it on.
 Only women can do so.

 Mitochondrial dna testing involves analysing specific 'markers' along the strand of DNA.
 These markers can then be compared with another individual's markers.
-Distant relations, who shared a common ancestor perhaps several hundred years ago, will have mt-DNA that is very similar.
+Distant relations, who shared a common ancestor perhaps several hundred years ago, will have similar mt-DNA.

 Just how similar will depend on how many of their markers match.
-The more markers that are similar, the closer the relationship.
+The more similar markers, the closer the relationship.

 Y-DNA, being passed and retained down the male line, historically runs in parallel with surnames.
 Through analysis it is possible to group men with the same surname who share certain dna 'markers' and to say with certainty that they are related.

 The same is not true for mtDNA analysis because women have, historically, changed their name on marriage, so the surname link has been lost in the female line.
 Surnames studies are gaining in popularity, and, as more people add their dna to the databases, they are becoming increasingly useful to the genealogy researcher.